The Democratic Party promised to overhaul its primaries. Doing that has been anything but simple

+Florida Gov. Ron DeSantis joined a rapidly growing field of Republican candidates vying for the partys nomination for president in 2024.
+In recent weeks, South Carolina Sen. Tim Scott and former Arkansas Gov. Asa Hutchinson joined the field.
+Former President Donald Trump, former United Natio…

-WASHINGTON (AP) — New Hampshire is in open rebellion.
+WASHINGTON — New Hampshire is in open rebellion.
 Georgia is all but out.

 South Carolina and Nevada are on board but face stiff Republican pushback.
 Michigan's compliance may mean having to cut the state legislative session short, despite Democrats controlling both chambers and the governor's mansion.